fhunleth/embedded-elixir/content/post/2017-09-14-using-ecto-and-sqlite3-with-nerves.md

 ## Database Setup
-Great! now we have an embedded database! but it will need to be setup before runtime won't it?
+Great!
+Now we have an embedded database!
+But it will need to be setup before runtime won't it?
 If you come from Phoenix, you know about all of Ecto's cool Mix Tasks.
 So lets do that.

 ```